-Sanjay has successfully tried cases to juries on both US coasts on behalf of Fortune 500 companies, has first-chaired Markman hearings, and has argued numerous motions throughout the United States.
-In addition to his trial court experience, he also has successful appellate experience and has handled matters before the US Courts of Appeals for the Ninth and Federal Circuits and the ITC.
-Sanjay has also successfully represented a number of high-profile clients in inter partes review proceedings, which resulted in the complete invalidation of patents asserted in litigation, as well as European opposition proceedings and German nullity actions.
+Sanjay has successfully tried cases across the country on behalf of Fortune 500 companies.
+In addition to his trial court experience, he has handled numerous matters before the US Courts of Appeals for the Ninth and Federal Circuits and the ITC.
+Sanjay has also represented a number of high-profile clients in inter partes review proceedings, which resulted in the complete invalidation of patents asserted in litigation, as well as European opposition proceedings and German nullity actions.

-Sanjay has worked on a wide array of technologies, such as medical devices (e.g., dialysis machines, drug infusion pumps, and stent grafts), pharmaceuticals, methods for manufacturing recombinant proteins (e.g., Factor VIII and alpha-1 antitrypsin), stem cells, organic/polymer chemistry, power tools, oil drilling fluids, digital cameras, and automotive components.
+Sanjay has worked on a wide array of technologies, such as pharmaceuticals (e.g., small molecules and antibodies), medical devices (e.g., dialysis machines, drug infusion pumps, and stent grafts), methods for manufacturing recombinant proteins (e.g., Factor VIII and alpha-1 antitrypsin), cell-based therapeutics (CAR-T cells and stem cells), organic/polymer chemistry, power tools, oil drilling fluids, digital cameras, smart phones, and automotive components.

 From 2007 to 2010, Sanjay served as an adjunct professor at DePaul University College of Law, where he taught an advanced course in patent law.
 While attending law school, he served as a judicial extern to Judge James F. Stiven of the US District Court for the Southern District of California.
 Prior to attending law school, Sanjay worked for a large environmental engineering consulting firm.

-Served as trial counsel for Milwaukee Electric Tool Corp. in a two-week jury trial regarding lithium-ion battery technology in the Eastern District of Wisconsin.
+Trial counsel for Milwaukee Electric Tool Corp. in a two-week jury trial regarding lithium-ion battery technology in the Eastern District of Wisconsin.
 The jury returned a verdict finding entirely in Milwaukee Tool’s favor, awarding damages of $27.8 million and finding defendant’s infringement was willful.
+This was identified as one of the “Top 100 Verdicts of 2017” by ALM.

-Served as trial counsel representing a patent owner in the ITC in dispute regarding method of manufacturing recombinant factor VIII (ADVATE), a billion dollar pharmaceutical product.
+Trial counsel representing Baxalta, Inc. (a Shire/Takeda subsidiary) in the ITC in dispute regarding method of manufacturing recombinant factor VIII (ADVATE), a billion dollar pharmaceutical product.
 Successfully obtained summary determination of infringement before the final hearing.
 The case settled favorably after the ITC ruled in client’s favor on domestic industry on appeal.

 Representative USPTO/European Experience